mariusc23/grunt-unclassify/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+ * 2014-12-11   v0.0.5   Do not output file names unless classes were removed.
  * 2014-12-11   v0.0.4   Make console output less verbose.
  * 2014-12-03   v0.0.3   Update readme.
  * 2014-12-02   v0.0.2   Fix reading classes in media queries.